rbutenuth/fpl/doc/dictionaries.md

 ## Introduction

 There are two builtin data structures in FPL: Immutable lists and mutable dictonaries.
-The syntax for a dictionary is similar to a JSON object:
+A dictionary is created with the function `dict`

 ```
-{
+(dict
-   key: 42
+   "key" 42
    "another-key": bar
-}
+)
 ```

-What are the differences?
-- Keys can be symbols or strings
-- There is no comma (,) to separate the key value pairs

-The values are _not_ evaluated.
-So you can place a list or a symbol into a dictionary without quoting.

-There can't be nil values in a dictionary: When you put a nil value, the mapping for that key is simply removed from the dictionaries.
+There can't be nil values in a dictionary: When you put a nil value, the mapping for that key is simply removed from the dictionary.

 ## Functions

 ### dict

-Create a new dictionary from symbol value pairs.
-The number of parameters must be even.
+Create a new dictionary from key value pairs.
+The number of parameters must be even, keys must be strings.

 ```
 (dict pairs...)